Beerlao: Export

 Beerlao is now exported to the United Kingdom, the United States, Canada, Australia, New Zealand, South Korea, Ireland, Japan, Vietnam, Cambodia, France, Thailand, Denmark, Hong Kong and Macau, Switzerland, mainland China, Singapore, and the Netherlands.
 It is available duty-free at most Lao border crossings, especially those with Thailand, where it is usually priced in Thai baht (from 20 baht per can, as of 2006).

-In October 2024, the Lao Brewery Company (LBC) exported more than 10 million litres of its iconic Beerlao across the globe and generating over US$10 million in export revenues.
+In October 2024, the Lao Brewery Company (LBC) exported more than 10 million litres of its iconic Beerlao across the globe, generating over US$10 million in export revenues.